neyhartj/sequence_handling/README.md

 ___

 ## Shell Scripts

+**NOTE: Running any of these scripts without arguments generates a usage message for greater detail about how to use them**

 ### installer.sh

 The `installer.sh` script installs [_Seqqs_](https://github.com/morrelllab.seqqs), [_Sickle_](https://github.com/vsbuffalo/sickle), and [_Scythe_](https://github.com/vsbuffalo/scythe) for use with the `Quality_Triming.sh` script.
 It also has options for installing [_Bioawk_](https://github.com/lh3/bioawk), [_Samtools_](http://www.htslib.org/) and [_R_](http://www.htslib.org/), all dependencies for various scripts within this package.

-### sample\_list_generator.sh
+### sample\_list\_generator.sh

 The `sample_list_generator.sh` script creates a list of samples using a directory tree for its searching.
 This will find **all** samples in a given directory and its subdirectories.
 Only use this if you are using all samples within a directory tree.
 Running it with no arguments will give a detailed usage message, or one can edit the script to have variables hard-coded. `sample_list_generator.sh` is designed to be run from the command line directly.

+### read\_mapping\_start.sh

+The `read_mapping_start.sh` script generates a series of QSub submissions for use with the [Portable Batch System](http://www.pbsworks.com/) on MSI's resources.
+It uses [GNU Parallel](http://www.gnu.org/software/parallel/) to start a series of [BWA](http://bio-bwa.sourceforge.net/) sessions to map reads back to a reference genome.
 ___

 ## Batch Submission Scripts
 ### Read_Counts.sh

-The `Read_Counts.sh` script calls _Bioawk_ to get accurate counts for read number for a list of samples.
+The `Read_Counts.sh` script calls [_Bioawk_](https://github.com/lh3/bioawk) to get accurate counts for read number for a list of samples.
 The sample list is currently hard-coded into the script to permit qsub job submission.
 Output is written to a tab-delimited file file with sample name drawn from the file name for the list of samples.

-_Bioawk_ is available through [Github](https://github.com/lh3/bioawk).
+This script is designed to be run using the [Portable Batch System](http://www.pbsworks.com/).

 ### Assess_Quality.sh

-The `Assess_Quality.sh` script runs [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) on the command line on a series of samples organized in a project directory for quality control.
+The `Assess_Quality.sh` script runs [_FastQC_](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) on the command line on a series of samples organized in a project directory for quality control.
 Our recommendation is using this both before and after quality trimming and before read mapping.
-This script is designed to be run using the Portable Batch System
+This script is designed to be run using the [Portable Batch System](http://www.pbsworks.com/).

 ### Quality\_Trimming.sh

 The `Quality_Trimming.sh` script runs `trim_autoplot.sh` (part of the [_Seqqs_](https://github.com/morrelllab.seqqs) repository on GitHub) on a series of samples organized in a project directory..
 In addition to requiring _Seqqs_ to be installed, this also requires [GNU Parallel](http://www.gnu.org/software/parallel/) to be installed on the system.
 This script is set up to be run using the [Portable Batch System](http://www.pbsworks.com/).

-### Read\_Mapping.sh
+### ~~Read\_Mapping.sh~~
-~~The `Read_Mapping.sh` script uses [BWA](http://bio-bwa.sourceforge.net/) to read map a series of sequences.
-These scripts are both designed to use the results from `Quality_Trimming.sh` for the read mapping.
-Both scripts find files organized into a project directory and automatically sort them by sample. `QSub_Read_Mapping_Parallel.sh` uses [_GNU Parallel_](http://www.gnu.org/software/parallel/) to run the read mapping for each sample in parallel.
-This script designed to be run using the Portable Batch System.~~

-~~*NOTE: This script has memory issues, use with caution*~~

-**NOTE: This script is being redesigned.
-The original version will be pulled soon and replaced with a new script.**
+**NOTE: This script is being redesigned and replaced with `read_mapping_start.sh`, please use that script for read mapping**

+Due to parallelization issues with BWA, this script has been converted to a *Shell Script*.
+This is still dependent on [GNU Parallel](http://www.gnu.org/software/parallel/) and the [Portable Batch System](http://www.pbsworks.com/).
+Read above for more details.

 ### Coverage\_Map.sh

 The `Coverage_Map.sh` script generates coverage maps from BAM files using [_BEDTools_](http://bedtools.readthedocs.org/en/latest/) and [_R_](http://www.htslib.org/).

 **NOTE: This script has not been tested, use with caution**